-In the – very unlikely – event of a finger amputation, flush the amputated finger with a sterile solution and keep it gauzed in a double plastic bag, ideally in ice.
-Never keep an amputated finger in direct contact with ice and always try to reach an hospital; a thumb reposition is indicated without exception.
+In the – very unlikely – event of finger amputation, flush the amputated finger with a sterile solution and keep it gauzed in a double plastic bag, ideally in ice.
+Never keep an amputated finger in direct contact with ice and always try to reach a hospital; a thumb reposition is indicated without exception.

 Burns are nasty.
 We all love to make a fire and more often than not it’s not the fire but what we heat with it that will cause a burn.
 Severe burns have to be treated in an appropriate facility.
-Manageable burns can be easily dealt with by cooling the tissue and applying some sugar on the moist skin.
-Applying sugar will limit infection risk, relieve pain and will reduce the healing time of the affected tissue.
+Manageable burns can be easily dealt with by cooling the tissue and applying some sugar to the moist skin.
+Applying sugar will limit infection risk, relieve pain, and will reduce the healing time of the affected tissue.
 Always cover burns with loose and sterile gauze.

 Strains can affect all the articulations of the hand and the wrist.
-The basic principle for the treatment of strains is PRICE: Protection, Rest, Ice (cooling), Compression and Elevation.
+The basic principle for the treatment of strains is PRICE: Protection, Rest, Ice (cooling), Compression, and Elevation.

 One hand equals 27 bones and they can fracture.
-Fractures, especially given the impact this may have on the long term function of the hand, have to be treated in an appropriate facility.
+Fractures, especially given the impact this may have on the long-term function of the hand, have to be treated in an appropriate facility.
 In the event of a fracture, it is crucial to immobilize the affected area and control the pain.

 3. Digestive system – the engine room

 Protecting your digestive system is often forgotten when enjoying the great outdoors.
-Although the potential threats and the effects of intestinal problems are terrifying , more often than not we do not care enough for prevention.
-A problem with your digestive system, for example food poisoning, can lead to fever, dehydration, pain, loss of energy and a complete disability to perform the most basic tasks.
+Although the potential threats and the effects of intestinal problems are terrifying, more often than not we do not care enough for prevention.
+A problem with your digestive system, for example, food poisoning, can lead to fever, dehydration, pain, loss of energy, and a complete disability to perform the most basic tasks.
 Watch the movie, based on a true story ‘Into the Wild’.

-Avoid infections from viruses, bacteria and protozoa by purifying water and proper, i.e., hygienic food handling.
+Avoid infections from viruses, bacteria, and protozoa by purifying water and proper, i.e., hygienic food handling.
 Check your food stores, cook your outdoor meals, ready to eat means thoroughly cooked.
-Prevent cross contamination due to improper handling of raw food and cooking utensils.
+Prevent cross-contamination due to improper handling of raw food and cooking utensils.

 Be aware that, next to parasites, toxins are a significant risk as well.
-Be it poisonous plants, animal toxins or the secretions of micro-organisms, the effects are as severe and often worse than a typical parasitic infection.
+Be it poisonous plants, animal toxins, or the secretions of micro-organisms, the effects are as severe and often worse than a typical parasitic infection.

 As always, prevention is key and common sense is the way to go.
-Remember the parental warnings: wash your hands, do not put dirty stuff in your mouth and last but not least, keep your kit clean.
+Remember the parental warnings: wash your hands, do not put dirty stuff in your mouth, and last but not least, keep your kit clean.

 Common sense is the way to go

 If ever you caught an infection or poisoning, the first solution is coal.
-Be it mashed coals from your camp fire or activated carbon pills: take it and prepare yourself to throw up the bad stuff.
-Avoid dehydration by drinking water, replenish your electrolytes with a pinch of salt plus a teaspoon of sugar and, if available, treat the diarrhea with Imodium.
+Be it mashed coals from your campfire or activated carbon pills: take it and prepare yourself to throw up the bad stuff.
+Avoid dehydration by drinking water, replenish your electrolytes with a pinch of salt plus a teaspoon of sugar and, if available, treat diarrhea with Imodium.
 Also, do not forget to move and walk a little: this will activate your bowels.

 It is obvious but often forgotten: the mouth is part of the digestive system, it all starts right here.
 Teeth are assigned many different jobs.
 They help us to chew and digest our food, we need them to talk and pronounce clearly.
 And they give our face that healthy, bright smile.
 Therefore caring for your teeth is essential.
 We all know the drill: brush your teeth twice a day, use floss or interdental brushes once a day, no sugary foods and drinks, regular dental check-ups.
 Stick to this disciple at all times and in case a toothbrush isn’t available, improvise one.
-Note that it’s more likely to find a doctor amongst other hikers or visitors to a mountain station than a dentist, apart for the absence of adequate equipment – and the same goes for the rangers, responsible for lodges in remote areas.
+Note that it’s more likely to find a doctor amongst other hikers or visitors to a mountain station than a dentist, apart from the absence of adequate equipment – and the same goes for the rangers, responsible for lodges in remote areas.
 They are trained in wilderness medicine but cannot handle severe dental problems.

 4. Feet – the quiet servants

 It all has been great, up until now.
 The weather has changed without warning, sunshine has gone and rain sweeps over the hills.
 The trail with its cobbled stones has become a stream of mud.
 It feels like you’ve been walking for ages until you realize there is a truth in it: you’re lost.
 Your feet hurt, you feel cold and miserable.
 Most of the time this kind of mild hardship will turn out all right.
 But it can be worse.
 For instance, try to get home with your feet in shambles – the evidence of their impact on your effectiveness will be made crystal clear.
 The feet have to support the whole body.
 Tough as they might be, they have their weak spot as well.
-Moisture, friction and compression are a menace.
+Moisture, friction, and compression are a menace.

 There’s no instantaneous damaging effect of moisture.
 Moisture will soften your skin and nails slowly.
-In this vulnerable condition the proliferation of microorganisms will be a fact.
+In this vulnerable condition, the proliferation of microorganisms will be a fact.
 Furthermore, moisture increases the effects of the cold.
 It will creep on you without notice and only a good deal of discipline will keep moisture under control.